icebob/moleculer-java-site/docs/caching.md

 // Remove entry from cache
 cacher.del("mykey.a");

-// Clean all 'mykey' entries
+// Remove all 'mykey' entries
 cacher.clean("mykey.**");

-// Clean all entries
+// Remove all entries from all cache regions cacher.clean();
-cacher.clean();
 ```